 Serve this frittata with a side salad and maybe some crusty bread, and you have a quick and easy, healthy and frugal vegetarian meal.
 And we usually have bonus leftovers for lunches!

 Our greengrocer has been selling pumpkins lately for 89c each.
+Other times I can get a pumpkin for 89c per kilo.
 We’re lucky that our greengrocer has acreage and grows some of the food that they sell.
 So not only cheap pumpkins but locally grown!

 - 6 eggs, beaten

 - 1 cup baby spinach, loosely packed

 - Toss pumpkin with olive oil, salt and pepper and spread out onto a baking tray.
 Roast for 20 - 30 minutes or until cooked through.
 Remove from oven and let cool.